nealsonS/eTA_LLM_Chatbot/lab6_p1/README.md

 *****

+In addition to the packages needed for the app.py, please also install:
+- PyMuPDF Pillow

 To run the code, go into the /drive folder and run "streamlit run app.py"

 Part 1 Scripts

-### pdf_extractor.py
+### pdf_extractor.py (complete)
-	working code for extracting pdf content and putting data into MySQL database.
+	This extracts text and image content from PDF and inserts the data into MySQL database.
+Create a database and create a folder named "images" before running the script.
-	(needs to be fine tuned)
+	Input:
+	1. It asks user to input MySQL credentials and the path to the PDF file.
+	Output:
+	1. It puts all the extracted images into PNG format into /images.
+	2. It inserts text content and image path files for each page into the database.

 Inside /drive: